Tuesday, September 24, 2019

 North Adams, MA.
 Former Beth Israel Synagogue.
 Photo: Samuel Gruber/ISJM 2019.

-The congregation first acquired their synagogue building in 1894 and then 1898 expanded the space.
+The congregation first acquired its synagogue building in 1894 and then 1898 expanded the space.
 An article of May 1898 in the North Adams Advocate describes the situation and provides some valuable information about the state of the congregation.

 "Enlarged Synagogue / Hebrews of North Adams /Will Begin at Once on/Improvements /Will Ask Business Men to Help / Think They Are Deserving of Help Now/ Since They Never Ask Charity/ Rapid Growth of the Church